 Oh, and there's Google Assistant built in too - if you live in the US, at least.
 So your Nest Cam doubles up as a smart speaker.

-Feature check: Full HD streaming, 130 degree angle lens, night vision, three-hour snapshot history, person alerts, facial recognition, HD talk and listen, HDR and 4K close-up tracking.
+Feature check: Storage from $5.
+Full HD streaming, 130 degree angle lens, night vision, three-hour snapshot history, person alerts, facial recognition, HD talk and listen, HDR and 4K close-up tracking.

 - Full Nest ecosystem integration